harshjohar/Sort_N_Search/PythonToCpp/README.md

 ## Basic stuff
 + `sizeof()` : return the size of object(in bytes).
+It is machine-dependent.
+But in most machines nowadays, following are defined sizes.
     + bool : 1
     + int : 4
     + long : 8